The historic downtown of Charleston SC

 Nathaniel Russel, a successful merchant and slave trader, arrived in Charleston in the late 18th century.

-Take a tour of this historic home and appreciate the elaborate plasterwork, geometrically-shaped rooms, a three-story staircase, and well laid out gardens.
-You can buy your tickets here.
+You can buy tickets for a tour of this historic home on the official website here.
+The tour will allow you to appreciate the elaborate plasterwork, geometrically shaped rooms, a three-story staircase, and well-laid-out gardens.

 Explore Charleston’s French Quarter